AI Summary

 Step 1: Install the WPForms Plugin

-To create an Airtable form in WordPress, you’ll need WPForms Pro since the Zapier integration requires a paid license.
-I always start here because it’s the foundation that makes everything else possible.
+To create an Airtable form in WordPress, you’ll need a WPForms Elite license, since the Airtable integration is part of the Elite plan.

 If you haven’t installed WPForms yet, go ahead and do that first.
 It only takes a minute.
 And if you’re not sure how to install a plugin in WordPress, you can check out this step-by-step guide for help.

-The next thing you need to do is install the Zapier addon for WPForms.
-Zapier is an automation tool that lets you connect 2 or more apps to do a particular task.
+The next thing you need to do is install the Airtable addon for WPForms.

-With the Zapier addon ready, it’s time to build the actual form that will collect data for your Airtable base.
-The key here is thinking about what information you want to organize in Airtable before you start adding fields.
+Now it’s time to build the actual form that will collect data for your Airtable base.

 From your WordPress dashboard and navigate to WPForms » Add New to create a new form.